 Year 2 interns will work and attending programming Monday through Thursday, 10:00 a.m. – 4:00 p.m

-There will also be 1-2 payroll onboarding and orientation events taking place in the spring and summer that participants will need to attend.
+There will also be a few payroll onboarding and orientation events in the spring and summer that program participants will need to attend.

 Frequently Asked Questions